Lindsay Liepman - Reporter

 Adam Winkler's TV career has gone South, and he's perfectly fine with it.

 After spending three years with KWTX, the top-rated station in Waco, Adam headed 100 miles down Interstate 35 to join the KEYE-TV sports team in June of 2010.
 However, this isn't the first time he has called the Austin area home.
 Adam received his Communication Studies degree from Southwestern University in Georgetown.
 While at SU, he played baseball for legendary head coach Jim Mallon.
 Adam helped the Pirates reach the conference title game four straight years, including 2002, when Southwestern defeated Trinity to win the Southern Collegiate Athletic Conference championship.
+In 2014, Winkler was named Southwestern University’s Distinguished Young Alumnus of the Year.

 After graduating from Southwestern, Adam started his career at KNOE in Monroe, Louisiana.
 From 2004 to 2007 he covered Louisiana Tech, UL-Monroe, Grambling, LSU and the Saints before making his way back to the Lone Star State.

-Adam is a two-time Emmy nominee.
+Adam is also a two-time Emmy nominee.
 In 2013, he was one of only three journalists recognized by the Lone Star EMMY chapter in the category of On Camera Talent: Sports Reporter.
 His feature Sidelines & Bloodlines: The Hoffman Family Football Story was nominated for a 2010 Lone Star EMMY Award.

 Wendolyne Rivera - Anchor